 Machine Learning Testing: A Step to Perfection

-In this post, we’ll discuss some strategies for effective ML testing.
+In this post, we’ll discuss strategies for effective ML testing and share some practical tips from our experience as an ML project outsourcing team.
 You will learn how to test and evaluate models, overcome common bottlenecks, and more.

 What is the goal of ML testing?

 First of all, what are we trying to achieve when performing ML testing, as well as any software testing whatsoever?

 - Quality assurance is required to make sure that the software system works according to the requirements.
 Were all the features implemented as agreed?
 Does the program behave as expected?
 All the parameters that you test the program against should be stated in the technical specification document.

 - Moreover, software testing has the power to point out all the defects and flaws during development.
 You don’t want your clients to encounter bugs after the software is released and come to you waving their fists.
 Different kinds of testing allow us to catch bugs that are visible only during runtime.

 However, in machine learning, a programmer usually inputs the data and the desired behavior, and the logic is elaborated by the machine.
 This is especially true for deep learning.
 Therefore, the purpose of machine learning testing is, first of all, to ensure that this learned logic will remain consistent, no matter how many times we call the program.